fabioswan/tanks/README.md

-I'm writing a 2D Tank game in pure Javascript.
-Currently there is the main player who can shoot and move around.

-I'm still learning Javascript so the code is a complete mess right now.
+I'm writing a 2D Tank game in pure JavaScript.
+The code will perpetually be a complete mess but hey, it works!

+Current Mechanics:
+  - Bullets bounce off the walls 1 time.
+  - Bullets can destroy any entity which includes other bullets and yourself.
+  - Enemies are currently stationary but will shoot at you if they have line of site.